Apply for a road closure

 Applications cost £140.00.

-Applications for Remembrance Day events, the Royal Wedding and The Great Get Together are free.
+Applications for Remembrance Day events and The Great Get Together are free.
 Other events and national celebrations such as the Big Lunch are decided on a case by case basis.

 Notes for applicants